improdead/Vector-roblox/IMPLEMENTATION_STATUS.md

   - No frontend UI to browse proposals/history beyond simple API JSON.

 - Thumbnails proxying/caching for assets
   - Backend doesn’t proxy or cache images; plugin list view shows names only.
+(Unchanged)

 ## Needs From You